felixgborrego/sbt-spark-ec2-plugin/README.md

 ====================

 Sbt plugin to submit Spark jobs to a remote EC2 Spark Cluster.
-It allows you to create a cluster on demand and submit your task to a remote EC2 cluster from your local machine.
+It allows you to create a cluster on demand and submit your job to a remote EC2 cluster from your local machine.
 Unlike spark-submit, it allows you to deploy to a remote cluster.
 To do so, It copies the jar to the master node and execute spark-submit inside the master node.